mayur-tendulkar/Dyte-ReactJS/dyte-reactjs/README.md

 import Lobby from './Pages/Lobby';
 import Logo from '../dyte.svg'
 ```

-Let's setup routing for this app using React Router.
+Once, we imported all components, let's setup routing for this app using React Router in `App.js` file.

 ```javascript
 <Routes>